 In order to leverage your strengths and improve on your weaknesses, you first need to know them.
 In his book What You’re Really Meant to Do: A Roadmap for Reaching Your Unique Potential, author Robert Kaplan observes that most people actually have no clue what their strengths and weaknesses are.

 Kaplan believes that people should take ownership of assessing themselves.
 After all, it is for their own personal development.
+Within our personal lives, we rely on our instincts and to help us gauge our strengths and weaknesses.
+In academia, you can make use of a grading calculator to assess where you are.

 Knowing your personal strengths